streetwriters/notesnook/docs/help/contents/rich-text-editor/tables.md

 :::tabs key:platform
 == Desktop/Web
-1. Click on a cell in the table.
+1. Click a cell in the table.
 2. Click the `{{tableSettings}}` button on top of the table.
 3. Click `{{exportCsv}}`.